 We will analyze the potential market for your invention, assess its patentability, and evaluate possible commercialization strategies.
 The evaluation process generally takes three months.

-We will protect the intellectual property around your invention with a patent, trademark, or copyright.
+We will protect the intellectual property (IP) around your invention with a patent, trademark, or copyright.
 During this step, we will also define the best commercialization strategy, taking into account whether to commercialize it through a license to an existing company or a University startup.

-4. We Market Your Technology
+Market the Technology

-We will market your protected technology to commercial partners through our licensing page, technology broker web sites, technology showcases, and direct meetings with companies.
+We will market your protected technology to commercial partners through our licensing page, technology broker websites, technology showcases, and direct meetings with companies.

 When we find a company with potential to develop it into a successful product, we will negotiate the terms of a licensing agreement.